 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
 I thank the member for asking that question.
-Now, with respect to the question, programs are supposed to be readily available, however, I cannot respond in full due to not being aware whether or not (interpretation ends) research (interpretation) exists on the efficacy of the studies or if it can be released.
-I do not know of any cases, but I can take it as notice and provide the information to the member, if they do not mind, later on.
+Now, with respect to the question, programs are supposed to be readily available.
+However, I cannot respond in full due to not being aware whether or not research exists on the efficacy of the studies or if it can be released.
+I do not know of any cases, but I can take it as notice and provide the information to the member later on, if she does not mind.
 Thank you, Mr. Speaker.